The coronavirus BF.7 variant is of sublineage BA.5 and its full name is Omicron BA.126.96.36.199.

 - Cases of Omicron Bf.7 in India

 - Symptoms of the new Omicron BF.7 variant

-- Does the Indian vaccine effective against new Covid-19 Bf.7
+- Is the Indian vaccine effective against new COVID-19 Bf.7

-- Can you have covid a second time?
+- Can you have COVID-19 a second time?

 - When you are contagious with omicron BA.5 or BF.7 Variant